QuantEcon/lecture-source-py/rst_files/mccall_model_with_separation.rst

 Instead, let's suppose that unemployed workers only receive an offer with probability :math:`\gamma`

-If our worker does receive an offer, the wage offer is drawn from :math:`p` as before
+If our worker does receive an offer, the wage offer is drawn from :math:`\phi` as before

 He either accepts or rejects the offer